kelseykm/vcard4/docs/documentation/values/datetimelisttype.md

   "date-and-or-time-list" and "timestamp-list" data types

-- `DateTimeListType` should be called with a single argument that is an array of `DateTimeType`s of the same type
+- `DateTimeListType` should be called with a single argument that is an array of `DateTimeType` intances of the same type

   ```js
   new DateTimeListType([